suncoast-devs/handbook/lessons/soft-skills/health.md

 way to helping protect your eyes.

-**Adjust your setup** Tilt the screen slightly to avoid reflections or glare, make sure the screen is not too close to your face and put the display either at eye level or slightly lower.
+**Adjust your setup** Tilt the screen slightly to avoid reflections or glare, make sure the screen is not too close to your face, and put the display either at eye level or slightly lower.

 **Glare-blocking tinted computer glasses** There are a variety of frame styles with varying shades of tinting, even prescription tinted, and prices range greatly to help you find the right pair for you.

 **[F.lux](https://justgetflux.com/)** is a program that adjusts a display's color temperature according to location and time of day, offering functional